Friday, 17 May 2024

 Joan and Howard Coster

-But am I making too much of Aickman’s omission of half the people who were on Cressy that day?
-After all, Aickman is correct in the essentials that he and Rolt were there and that they discussed the formation of a campaign organisation.
-It was an account that was endorsed by Rolt himself, even after the two men had become bitter enemies.
+But am I making too much of Aickman’s downplaying of Angela Rolt’s presence on that day, and the omission of Ray Aickman, and Howard and Joan Coster?
+After all, Aickman is correct in the essentials that he and Rolt met for the first time and they discussed the formation of a campaign organisation.
+Aickman’s account was endorsed by Rolt himself, even after the two men had become bitter enemies, and neither Ray, Howard or Joan later complained at being written out of the story.

-I believe the omissions are important because all six people on the boat were there because of a shared interest in the waterways, and all would have a vested interest in seeing the canals maintained and hopefully restored.
-It seems highly unlikely that the formation of a pressure group would not have been discussed by all six, and that everyone would have had some input into the discussion.
+I believe the omissions are important because all six people on Cressy that day were there because of a shared interest in the inland waterways, and all would have a vested interest in seeing the canals maintained and hopefully restored.
+It seems highly likely that the formation of a pressure group would have been discussed by all six, and that everyone would have had some input into the discussion.

-In his defence, I should point out that Aickman was a great believer in rhetoric.
-He also believed that causing trouble was more effective than engaging in reasoned debate.
-The creation of the myth of Tardebigge was useful, not just as a shorthand explanation of what took place on Cressy at Tardebigge, but it would also have sidelined those who attended the first official IWA meeting in London a short while later.
+In his defence, I should point out that Aickman was a great believer in rhetoric, arguing that causing trouble was more effective than engaging in reasoned debate.
+He also believed in the idea that strong men had the right to act, if anything of value was to be achieved.
+The creation of the myth of Tardebigge was useful, not just as a shorthand explanation of what took place on Cressy at Tardebigge, but because he believed (at least in the early days) that he and Rolt would achieve much more by standing shoulder to shoulder at the helm of the organisation.
+No doubt, he was also aware that it sidelined those who might have otherwise been proud to have attended the first official IWA meeting on the evening of 15th January 1946 at the Aickmans’ Gower Street flat in London, only six months later.

 Robert Aickman: A Biography, by R.B.
 Russell, Tartarus Press, 2023